 A wisdom tooth extraction is the removal of your wisdom tooth from its socket in the bone.
 It is typically performed by an oral surgeon.
 Your third molars, or wisdom teeth, are the last set of permanent molars to emerge.
+If you’re scheduled for wisdom tooth extraction, here are some important things to know:

 Before your wisdom teeth are removed, you’ll go through a consultation and examination to determine the proper course of treatment.
 Fully-erupted wisdom teeth can be simply extracted like any other tooth, but in many cases, they will be only partially or not at all erupted, so the procedure will need to be more intensive.